phxtao/phxtao.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Thanks for stopping by!
-I’m a postdoc at Department of Ecology & Evolutionary Biology at Cornell University.
+I am currently a postdoc at Department of Ecology & Evolutionary Biology at Cornell University.

 My research interests are to understand the global soil carbon cycle (both organic and inorganic part) and its response to climate change.